 China is slapping additional tariffs of 25 percent on $16 billion worth of U.S. imports from fuel and steel products to autos and medical equipment, the Chinese commerce ministry said on Wednesday, also activating them on Aug.
 23.

-Earlier this month, the United States imposed tariffs on $34 billion of Chinese imports.
-In return, China levied taxes on the same value of U.S. products.
+In the case of China, Trump threatened that he was ready to impose tariffs on an additional $500 billion of imports.
+The United States has already imposed tariffs on $34 billion of Chinese imports.
+In return, China has levied taxes on the same value of U.S. products.

 Below are recent comments from European companies on trade tensions:

-** Fiat Chrysler cuts 2018 outlook on Wednesday, hurt by weaker performance in China.
+** Fiat Chrysler cut its 2018 outlook, hurt by a weaker performance in China.
 Its operating profit for the second-quarter was negatively impacted by China import duty changes.

 ** French mining group Eramet warned that current favorable markets could be hurt by trade rows.

-** Finnish steel maker Outokumpu sees two-fold impact from the U.S. tariffs, with surging imports to Europe resulting in heavy price pressure, whilst in the Americas, base prices have risen throughout spring benefiting local manufacturers, including the company.
+** Finnish steel maker Outokumpu sees a double impact from the U.S. tariffs, with surging imports to Europe resulting in heavy price pressure, whilst in the Americas base prices have risen, benefiting local manufacturers itself.

-** Other Finnish company, Valmet, says that tariff increases could derail the recovery and depress its medium-term growth prospects.
+** Fellow Finnish company Valmet said tariff increases could derail the recovery and depress its medium-term growth prospects.